pulumi/docs/pulumi-hugo/themes/default/content/blog/customer-managed-deployment-agents-launch/index.md

 ## Your Journey, Our Support
 Customer-Managed Deployment Agents empower you to align your deployment strategies with the specific requirements of your infrastructure.
 Whether it's ensuring compliance, enhancing security, or customizing deployment processes, Customer-Managed agents provide the flexibility you need.

 Embark on this journey to simplify your infrastructure deployments with our new feature.
 We are here every step of the way to assist you.
-Share your feedback **add link** with us.
+Share your [feedback](https://github.com/pulumi/pulumi-cloud-requests/issues/new/choose) with us.